kelseymh/G4CMP/examples/quasiparticle/README.md

 ## Execution and Output

+* For now, the step output accessed using the commands in QuasiparticleSteppingAction is only meaningful while executing with a single worker thread -- multithreading is not implemented at the moment.

 ## General Tips/Notes

 * For now, need one G4LatticeLogical and G4LatticePhysical for every physical superconducting volume.
 This may incur a slight calculational cost at the beginning of a given run, since for each there is a calculation of the QP scattering/recombination taus as a function of energy relative to the gap.
 The more dedicated volumes you have, the longer you should expect the startup to take.

 ## Tutorial Walkthrough (Coming soon!)